cloudfoundry/community/toc/rfc/rfc-draft-aggregate-metric-egress-with-opentelemetry-collector.md

       endpoint: otelcol2:4317
 ```

+The BOSH job would register itself with the Forwarder Agent to receive OTLP metrics.

-### Metrics Agent
+### Forwarder Agent

-Update the Metrics Agent “/metrics” endpoint to serve all metrics, rather than just metrics from components that do not have a Prom Scraper configuration file.
+Update the Forwarder Agent to support forwarding metrics to the OpenTelemetry Collector via OTLP.

 ### Option to Shut Down the Firehose